hidetai/dotfiles/README.md

 Dotfiles
 ======================

-My config files for vim, zsh, tmux, and screen.
+My config files for vim, zsh, and screen.

 Installation
 ------------